rwthanalytics/moodle-local_learning_analytics/README.md

 Some real numbers: The plugin has been used for one semester (6 months) at the RWTH Aachen University.
 The RWTH has roughly 45,000 students.
 In total, about 40 million rows were inserted into the log table.
 The needed storage was around 2 GB.

 ### Data Privacy
 This plugin was developed with data privacy in mind.
 It does not log any user ids.
 All data is logged anonymously.
+As this plugin logs no personal data, you don't need the consent of users to log the data.

 After consultation of our data privacy officer, the following information was added to our data privacy statement (Datenschutzerklärung):